thomas-haslwanter/scikit-kinematics/README.rst

 General
 -------
-- kinematics.getXSensData ...
-Read in Rate and stored 3D parameters from XSens IMUs
+- imyus.import_data ...
+Read in Rate and stored 3D parameters from a variety of IMUs

 MARG Systems
 ------------